nevermined-io/nvm-docs/docs/tutorials/login-wallet-provider.md

 How you can see, we also have `getConnectors` which includes all the providers available to connect.

 ## Config your network (optional)
-At least that you need to set differents networks for your dapp than [polygon](https://polygon.technology/) chains config is not needed, anyway here we show you how should look the config object.
+At least that you need to set different networks for your dapp than [polygon](https://polygon.technology/) chains config is not needed, anyway here we show you how should look the config object.

 ```ts
 const ChainsConfig: Chain[] = [